 This black glue heart art project is bright and colorful and reminds me of beautiful stained glass windows.
 It works perfect for a stand alone piece of artwork to put on display, or you can also turn your black glue artwork into beautiful Valentine’s Day cards.

-To make this black glue art project simple for you I have created a template you can download over at my website.
+To make this black glue art project simple for you I have created a template you can download.
 Or if you prefer, you can create your own custom heart design.

 Supplies for Black Glue Heart Art Project